|

 Haas Institute staff contribute to new book on racial inequality

-new book focused on understanding racial inequities in the United States includes a chapter co-written by Haas Institute Director john a. powell and Director of our Just Public Finance program Wendy Ake.
+A new book focused on understanding racial inequities in the United States includes a chapter co-written by Haas Institute Director john a. powell and Director of our Just Public Finance program Wendy Ake.
 The book, titled The Hidden Rules of Race: Barriers to an Inclusive Economy, helps readers understand some of the driving forces of racial inequality in the country, and directly addresses questions as to why Black adults own less and have more barriers to voting than whites.
 The new work also identifies why segregation still exists, more than half a century after Brown v.
 Board of Education.
 The chapter "Creating Structural Changes: The Role of Targeted Universalism," was written by Ake and powell.
 Read more about the book here.
-Find out more about our work on targeted universalism in our animated video
+Find out more about our work on targeted universalism in our animated video.

 IN THE MEDIA

 The Haas Institute's report on Islamophobia published last month was featured in an article on Al Jazeera English earlier this week.
 Legalizing Othering: The United States of Islamophobia is a major research initiative of the Haas Institute that traces the origins of the contemporary Islamophobia movement in the US and examines its impacts at the state and federal legislative levels.
-It had previously also been featured in an article by Quartz here, the Middle East Eye here, and The Daily Beast here
+It had previously also been featured in an article by Quartz here, the Middle East Eye here, and The Daily Beast here.

 PUERTO RICO CRISIS